vahgon/magic-wikibytes/README.md

 # magic-wikibytes

-An application that parses the wikitable located at Wikipedia's [List of file signatures](https://en.wikipedia.org/wiki/List_of_file_signatures) into json and markdown
+Parses and converts the file signature wikitable at _[List of file signatures](https://en.wikipedia.org/wiki/List_of_file_signatures)_ into json and markdown.

 ## How it Works